Software APIs

 • A fill value cannot be specified.

-• It returns void.
+• It returns a status.

 Input pointers MUST be 32-bit aligned, although they do not need to actually point to memory declared as uint32_t per the C aliasing rules.
 Internally, this function is careful to not dereference its operands directly, and instead uses dedicated load/store intrinsics.